eltex-ecss/chronica/README.md

 ```
 ## Compilation modes
 Chronica supports three compilation modes
 * <b>chronica optimization</b>.
 Optimization mode (Default).
-In this mode, Chronica generates warnings about the initialized variables in the function body, that are not used anywhere except log:level(...).
-To avoid receiving warnings, declare variables as \_Var or Var\_.
+In this mode, Chronica allows you to display warnings about variables that are declared in the function body, but are used only in the log:level (...).
+To avoid receiving warnings, declare variables as \Var_.
 * <b>chronica default</b>.
 Mode with optimization turned off.
 Early this mode was the default.
 * <b>chronica disabled</b>.
 The mode in which chronica cuts out log:level(...).